-FACILITIES: Physiologists and neuroscientists have access to a variety of research facilities including the scanning and transmission electron microscope laboratory, the Analytical Biochemistry Lab, the Monoclonal Antibody facility, and the Psychobiology Microcomputer facility.
+We have a wide range of facilities to enhance your studies and research experience.
+Physiologists and neuroscientists have specialized equipment in their laboratories and have access to a variety of shared research facilities including the scanning and transmission electron microscope laboratory, the Analytical Biochemistry Lab, the Genomics Sequencing Core, the Monoclonal Antibody facility, and the Psychobiology Microcomputer facility.
 The staff of the Laboratory Animal Resources (LAR) maintains vertebrate animals.
-Some faculty members also conduct research at the FSU Marine Laboratory, located on the Gulf of Mexico.
+Some faculty members also conduct research at the FSU Marine Laboratory, located on the Gulf of Mexico